 Exclusivity

-A safari is a different experience that is really about you, the animals, and nature.
+An African safari should be about you, the animals, and nature.
 The value of an exclusive African safari experience cannot be overstated.
 It’s a chance to truly get away from it all: turn off the cell phone, disconnect from WiFi, say goodbye to people, and get in touch with Mother Nature.
 The key is choosing an African safari experience that focuses on exclusivity.

 Single Guest on Safari with Brave Africa

-Beyond price, the next question many guests have about whether an African safari is worth it has to do with the experience.
-You can see wild animals in a zoo, what’s so great about an African safari?
-How much better is the experience, especially when animals are not guaranteed.
-Let us start by saying the experiences are NOT comparable at all.
+Beyond price, many guests’ next question about whether an African safari is worth it is related to the experience.
+You can see wild animals in a zoo, how is an African safari better?
+What is the experience like, especially when animals are not guaranteed?

-Zebra on Safari
+African Wildlife on Safari

 An African safari is an adventure.
-It’s your chance to see animals in their natural habitat.
+It is your chance to see animals in their natural habitat.
 This makes all the difference.
 Animals on a safari are engaging.
 They eat, walk, play, fight, chase, run, and interact in a thousand different ways.
-This means that you can see the same type of animals every single day and every time it’s a new experience.
+This means that you can see the same animal every day, and every time, it is new and exciting.
 Natural animal behavior makes a huge difference.

 And then there’s the variety of wildlife.
-Yes, a zoo has all types of animals from all over the world, but the difference of an African safari is that the animals are all together.
-You can sit in your safari vehicle and watch elephants right alongside hippos, impala, zebra, and wildebeest.
-And in the next second, you can run across lions or wild dogs.
+Yes, a zoo has all types of animals, but an African safari is better because the animals are not divided by fences and in human-created habitats.
+You can sit in your safari vehicle and watch elephants alongside hippos, impala, zebra, and wildebeest.
+And in the next second, you can find lions or wild dogs.

 You never know what type of wildlife you’ll see on your African safari, but every day, every hour, it will be something new.
 Just make sure you choose an exceptional location for your African safari where wildlife is plentiful.
 Not all destinations are created equal.

-For example, Botswana has almost double the elephants of ANY other country in Africa—over 130,000—along with 163 other species of mammals, including the usual suspects: lions, leopard, cheetah, wild dog, buffalo, giraffe, hippo, wildebeest, zebra, rhino, etc. The country is also home to more than 550 species of birds, including many rare and endangered species you’ll be hard-pressed to find anywhere else.
+Botswana has almost double the elephants of ANY other country in Africa—over 130,000—along with 163 other species of mammals, including the usual suspects: lions, leopard, cheetah, wild dog, buffalo, giraffe, hippo, wildebeest, zebra, rhino, etc. The country is also home to more than 550 species of birds, including many rare and endangered species you’ll be hard-pressed to find anywhere else.
 And if you’re worried about going on a family safari with kids?
 Don’t be.

 Nature Retreat

-Beyond the wildlife, an African safari is about pristine and stunning landscapes.
-You’ll have the opportunity to enjoy Mother Nature’s most impressive theater on a breathtaking scale.
-It’s about exploring vast swaths of wilderness where everything is raw, rugged, and stunning.
+Beyond the wildlife, what makes an African safari worth it are the pristine and stunning landscapes.
+You will enjoy Mother Nature’s most impressive theater on a breathtaking scale.
+Explore vast swaths of wilderness where everything is raw, rugged, and stunning.
 Africa boasts a vibrant ecosystem with everything from dusty red deserts to lush swamplands, sweeping floodplains, expansive savannas, and vibrant forests.
 You’ll drive through rivers, explore lagoons, have lunch at elephant watering holes, hike rocky outcrops, and more.

 Brave Africa Vehicle in Water